hbctraining/Training-modules/Intermediate_shell/lessons/loops_and_scripts.md

 ## Learning Objectives

-* Capture previous commands into a script to re-run in one single command
+* Capture multiple commands into a script to re-run as one single command
-* Understanding variables and storing information
+* Understanding variables and storing information in variables
 * Learn how to use variables to operate on multiple files

-Now that you've been introduced to a number of commands to interrogate your data, wouldn't it be great if you could do this for each set of data that comes in, without having to manually re-type the commands?
+## Shell scripts

+Within the command-line interface we have at our fingertips, access to various commands which allow you to interrogate your data (i.e `cat`, `less`, `wc`).

+> **NOTE:** If you are unsure about any of these commands and what they do, you may want to review the [Exploring Basics lesson](https://hbctraining.github.io/Training-modules/Intermediate_shell/lessons/exploring_basics.html).

+When you are working with data, it can often be useful to run a set of commands one after another.
+Further, you may want to re-run this set of commands on every single set of data that you have.
+Wouldn't it be great if you could do all of this by simply typing out one single command?

 Welcome to the beauty and purpose of shell scripts.

-## Shell scripts

 Shell scripts are **text files that contain commands we want to run**.
 As with any file, you can give a shell script any name and usually have the extension `.sh`.
 For historical reasons, a bunch of commands saved in a file is usually called a shell script, but make no mistake, this is actually a small program.

-We are finally ready to see what makes the shell such a powerful programming environment.
-We are going to take the commands we repeat frequently and save them into a file so that we can **re-run all those operations** again later by typing **one single command**.
+Since we now know how to create text files in the command-line interface, we are going to use that knowledge to create a shell script and see what makes the shell such a powerful programming environment.
+We will use commands that you should be familiar with and save them into a file so that we can **re-run all those operations** again later by typing **one single command**.
 Let's write a shell script that will do two things:

 1. Tell us our current working directory
 2. List the contents of the directory